OPROSVOs/frensync/README.md

 Depends on 4chanX on 4chan.

 The idea is to implement this like Namesync but with a redundant multi master server aswell as posting to the original Namesync.
-And have the server side implementation open source so the project doesn't die.
+And having the server side implementation open source so the project doesn't die.
+Currently Namesync is down because the server is returning an error and this one is providing a different backend in the meantime and later on.

 The second goal is to provide a broader interface:
 A TripFagFinder like interface to find active threads